cnapy-org/users-guide/manuscript.md

 You can adjust the box size with the keyboard shortcuts `Ctrl`{.grey} + `+`{.grey} and `Ctrl`{.grey} + `-`{.grey}.
 You can move the reaction box to the desired position by dragging them on their handles.
 If you want to move all reaction boxes together, press `Ctrl`{.grey} while dragging.
-In addition, you can set a specific (pixel-wise) position by right-clicking on a reaction box and selecting "set box position...".
+You can also set a specific (pixel-wise) position by right-clicking on a reaction box and selecting "set box position...".

 Positioning a big number of reaction boxes can be tiresome.
 Therefore, CNApy allows you to load and save reaction box positions via the *Map* menu.